How to Use Behavioral Data to Reduce User Frustration

 Behavioral data allows you to look at trends on a much larger scale, and often includes information collected from hundreds or even thousands of participants.
 Once you have collected this data, you can then generalize behavior patterns to find out how people actually use your website.
 The amount of possible journey analytics you can gather from behavioral data is much more comprehensive than what you can derive from other tools such as Google Analytics, and will, therefore, provide you with greater opportunity to improve customer experience.

 Possible Uses for Behavioral Data

 You could realize numerous benefits from capturing behavioral data.
 For example, after indexing user sessions, you might discover that a problem exists on a particular page and could use the information you gathered to identify it.
-Rage clicks (rapid, repeated clicking on an unresponsive element) are a common issue that often goes undetected unless behavioral data is collected and analyzed.
+Rage clicks (rapid, repeated clicking on an unresponsive element) are a common issue that often goes undetected unless behavioral data is collected and put toward journey analytics.

-Some other ways in which you could take advantage of behavioral data to improve user experience include:
+Some other ways in which you could take advantage of behavioral data to improve customer experience include:

 - To learn more about how people are using a particular website or page

 - Recognizing common behavioral patterns, which could then be used to improve a marketing strategy